 Gevo Loan Agreement.
-In August 2010, concurrent with the execution of the agreement to acquire Agri-Energy, Gevo, Inc. entered into the Gevo Loan Agreement with TriplePoint (the "Gevo Loan Agreement"), pursuant to which we borrowed \$5.0 million.
-Under the terms of each of (i) the Gevo Loan Agreement and (ii) Gevo, Inc.'s guarantee of Agri-Energy's obligations under the Original Agri-Energy Loan Agreement (as defined below), we are prohibited from granting a security interest in our intellectual property assets to any other entity until both TriplePoint loans are paid in full.
-In July 2012, we used \$5.4 million of the proceeds from the Convertible Note offering that was completed in July 2012 to pay in full all amounts outstanding under the Gevo Loan Agreement, including an end-of-term payment equal to 8% of the amount borrowed.
+In August 2010, Gevo, Inc. entered into the Gevo Loan Agreement with TriplePoint, pursuant to which we borrowed \$5.0 million.
+In July 2012, we used \$5.4 million of the proceeds from the offering of the Convertible Notes to pay in full all amounts outstanding under the Gevo Loan Agreement, including an end-of-term payment equal to 8% of the amount borrowed.